China Trademark Risks When Using Distributors or Agents in China

 3. Legal Framework: Article 15 and Bad Faith Filings

-If an agent or representative registers a trademark in its own name without authorization, the legitimate owner may oppose or invalidate the registration.
+"Where an agent or representative registers a trademark in its own name without authorization, the legitimate owner may oppose or request invalidation."

 4. Risks Created by Distributor Trademark Registration